progit/progit/de/02-git-basics/01-chapter2.markdown

 Du hast jetzt ein vollständiges und funktionierendes Git Repository und ein Checkout (eine Arbeitskopie) der Dateien in diesem Projekt.
 Du willst jetzt Änderungen an diesen Dateien vornehmen und Snapshots (Commits) der Dateien immer dann anlegen, wenn das Projekt einen Zustand erreicht, den du aufzeichnen willst.

-Remember that each file in your working directory can be in one of two states: tracked or untracked.
-Tracked files are files that were in the last snapshot; they can be unmodified, modified, or staged.
-Untracked files are everything else - any files in your working directory that were not in your last snapshot and are not in your staging area.
+Remember that each file in your working directory can be in one of two states: *tracked* or *untracked*. *Tracked* files are files that were in the last snapshot; they can be *unmodified*, *modified*, or *staged*. *Untracked* files are everything else — any files in your working directory that were not in your last snapshot and are not in your staging area.
 When you first clone a repository, all of your files will be tracked and unmodified because you just checked them out and haven’t edited anything.

 Jede Datei in deinem Arbeitsverzeichnis kann entweder unter Versionskontrolle befinden ("versioniert sein") oder nicht.
 Alle Dateien, die sich im letzten Snapshot (Commit) befanden, stehen unter Versionskontrolle.
 Sie können entweder unverändert, modifiziert oder für den nächsten Commit markiert sein.
 Alle anderen Dateien in deinem Arbeitsverzeichnis dagegen sind nicht versioniert: das sind all diejenigen Dateien, die nicht schon im letzten Snapshot enthalten waren und die sich nicht in der Staging Area befinden (xxx new, staged files are being tracked? xxx).
 Wenn Du ein Repository gerade geklont hast, sind alle Dateien versioniert und unverändert - du hast sie gerade ausgecheckt aber noch nichts verändert.

 As you edit files, Git sees them as modified, because you’ve changed them since your last commit.
-You stage these modified files and then commit all your staged changes, and the cycle repeats.
+You *stage* these modified files and then commit all your staged changes, and the cycle repeats.
 This lifecycle is illustrated in Figure 2-1.

 Sobald du versionierte Dateien bearbeitest, wird Git sie als modifiziert erkennen, weil du sie seit dem letzten Commit geändert hast.
 Du merkst diese geänderten Dateien für den nächsten Commit vor (d.h. du fügst sie zur Staging Area hinzu), legst aus allen markierten Änderungen einen Commit an und der Vorgang beginnt von vorn.
 Bild 2-1 stellt diesen Zyklus dar:

 Insert 18333fig0201.png
-Fig 2-1.
-The lifecycle of the status of your files Bild 2-1.
+Figure 2-1.
+The lifecycle of the status of your files.
+Bild 2-1.
 Zyklus der Grundzustände deiner Dateien

 ### Checking the Status of Your Files ###

 ### Den Zustand deiner Dateien prüfen ###

-The main tool you use to determine which files are in which state is the git status command.
+The main tool you use to determine which files are in which state is the `git status` command.
 If you run this command directly after a clone, you should see something like this:

 Das wichtigste Hilfsmittel, um den Zustand zu überprüfen, in dem sich die Dateien in deinem Repository gerade befinden, ist der Befehl `git status`.
 Wenn du diesen Befehl ausführst, unmittelbar nachdem du ein Repository geklont hast, solltest du in etwa Folgendes sehen: